gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 Violation with $$p < 3.6 \times 10^{-9}$$.

 **The Big Bell Test (2018):**
-Used human choices from 100,000 participants worldwide to generate measurement settings — addressing the freedom-of-choice loophole.
+Used human choices from 100,000 participants worldwide to generate measurement settings, addressing the freedom-of-choice loophole.

 Violation confirmed.